A study of memory effects in a chess database: Results

-After fitting the model parameters, we test the model predictions.
-Fig.~\ref{fig2} shows a plot of the distribution of popularities obtained with CM and YSM using the same parameter values obtained from fitting the inter-event time distribution in Fig.~\ref{fig1}.
-First, we see how the distribution of popularities for YSM model not only yields a power law but the slope in a log-log plot is very close to $2$, which is exactly what is expected in this process for small values of $p$\cite{Simon55B}.
-Secondly, the distribution obtained from the CM model shows a gentle curvature, and is very well fitted by the theoretical expression of Eq.~\eqref{eq2}.
-Finally, the distributions for the database and CM model are much closer in slope than to that of YSM model.
-Notice however, the right slope can be obtained for the YSM model as well, if an appropriately small value of $p$ is used (not shown), but at the cost of ruining the fitting in Fig.~\ref{fig1}.
-In other words, CM is able to fit Fig.~\ref{fig1}~and~\ref{fig2}, simultaneously, for the value of $p$ given by Eq. \eqref{eq4}.
-On the other hand, this is not the case for the YSM.
+In the following, the parameters of the models are fixed to the values obtained in the previous section.
+In Fig.~\ref{fig3} we show the distribution of popularities $P(k)$ of the YSM, CM and the database (opening-lines of length $d=4$).
+The YSM model produces a power-law distribution, with an exponent very close to $2$, which is expected in this process for small values of $p(=0.005)$~\cite{Simon55B}.
+The distribution obtained from CM shows a gentle curvature, and is very well fitted by the theoretical expression of Eq.~\eqref{eq2}.
+The distribution $P(k)$ of the database is much closer to that obtained with CM than with YSM.
+A similar popularity distribution can be obtained with the YSM if we relax the restriction where $p$ is given by Eq.~\ref{eq4}.

-In summary, the extra parameter $\tau$ of CM that measures the kernel extension provides an extra degree of freedom which is needed to fit the inter-event time curve with a plausible value of $p$.
-The value of $\tau$ is later validated by the correct prediction of the popularity distribution.